aviator-co/av/docs/av-stack-next.1.md

 ## OPTIONS

 `<n>`
-: Checkout to the branch that is `<n>` branches after the current branch in the stack.
+: Checkout the branch that is `<n>` branches after the current branch in the stack.

-`--first`
+`--last`
-: Checkout to the last branch in the stack.
+: Checkout the last branch in the stack.

 ## SEE ALSO